 Gather the ingredients.

-First, cut the Starburst candies into beak and feet shapes.
+First, cut the orange Starburst candies into beak and feet shapes.
 To make the beaks, cut 3 candies diagonally, then cut them diagonally again, so each candy yields 4 thick triangle shapes.
 These beaks will be too thick, so cut them in half widthwise so each one yields 2 thinner triangles.
-You should have 24 small triangles now.
+You should have 24 small triangles.

-To make the feet, cut the remaining 12 candies in half so each one gives you two thick rectangles.
+To make the feet, cut the remaining 12 candies in half so each one gives you 2 thick rectangles.
 Cut the rectangles in half widthwise to make thin rectangles.
-Trim triangle shapes from one edge of each rectangle to make a foot shape.
+Trim triangle shapes from 1 edge of each rectangle to make a foot shape.
 You should have 24 pairs of feet.

 Line a baking sheet with waxed paper or parchment paper, and set aside for now.

 Place 16 ounces yellow candy coating in a medium, microwave-safe bowl.
 Microwave in 30-second increments, stirring after every 30 seconds to prevent overheating, until the coating is melted and smooth.

 Using forks or dipping tools, dip a cookie in the coating until it's covered completely.
 Remove it from the coating and let the excess drip back into the bowl, then place it onto a baking sheet lined with parchment or waxed paper.

 After you have dipped 3 to 4 cookies, pause and decorate them before the coating on the cookies hardens.
 Take 1 beak and press it on top of each cookie.
 Add 2 candy eyeballs above the beak.
 Take 2 feet and press them into the bottom of each cookie.